Steadsoft/imperium/docs/Overview.md

 end proc;
 ```
 ## Assignments
 The only way you can update memory using the IPL language is by executing assignment statements.
 IPL does not support operators that are also assignments.
 There are no pre or post incerements for example.
-It is not possible for memory to be updated when evaluating and expression unless that expression involves a user written function that contains assigment statements or invokes other procedures or functions that contain assignment statements.
+It is not possible for memory to be updated when evaluating an expression *unless* that expression involves a user written function that contains assigment statements or invokes other procedures or functions that contain assignment statements.